 Check Out Audio Interfaces & Amp Sims

-Although having a little solid-state amp is convenient and handy, there is an alternative that could be very helpful for your situation, and that’s playing through your computer!
+Although having a little solid-state amp is convenient and handy, there is an alternative that could be very helpful for your situation: playing through your computer!

-In order to do that, you’ll need an audio interface, an amp simulator in the form of a plugin, as well as a digital audio workstation (DAW), such as Reaper, to get these things up and running.
+To do that, you’ll need an audio interface, an amp simulator in the form of a plugin, and a digital audio workstation (DAW), such as Reaper, to get these things up and running.
 Reaper is super affordable and beginner friendly, so I suggest looking into that if that’ll be your first experience using a DAW.

-This process does have a learning curve to it, but it’s not terribly difficult to get started.
-Although it might seem a little more complicated than just obtaining an amplifier, this method does provide some valuable benefits, such as being able to jam along to backing tracks on YouTube while being able to hear your guitar at the same time through your headphones.
+This process has a learning curve, but it’s not terribly difficult to start.
+Although it might seem a little more complicated than just obtaining an amplifier, this method does provide some valuable benefits, such as being able to jam along to backing tracks on YouTube while hearing your guitar simultaneously through your headphones.

-Of course, it also allows you to be able to record your guitar directly into your computer.
-This is one of the most significant perks of getting your guitar connected to it.
-There is also a lot of great and affordable amp sim software out there that sound just as realistic as a lot of the powerful tube amps that they can emulate.
+Of course, it also allows you to record your guitar directly on your computer.
+This is one of the most significant perks of connecting your guitar to it.
+There is also a lot of great and affordable amp sim software out there that sound just as realistic as many of the powerful tube amps they can emulate.

-If you’re interested in going with this route, I highly recommend the Focusrite Scarlett 2i2 because it’s about as affordable as a practice amp, pretty straightforward to use, and won’t take up much space at all.
+If you’re interested in going with this route, I highly recommend the Focusrite Scarlett 2i2 because it’s about as affordable as a practice amp, pretty straightforward to use, and won’t take up much space.
 I personally use this one, and it’s highly regarded by countless others for its sound quality and ease of use.
-Plus, it looks pretty sleek and cool in my opinion:
+Plus, it looks pretty sleek and cool, in my opinion.

 Final Thoughts & Conclusion

-You might not be totally interested in learning the electric guitar (if you are, then you’re set!) , but this is your best shot at being able to play the guitar at all in an apartment setting.
+You might not be interested in learning the electric guitar (if you are, then you’re set!), but this is your best shot at playing the guitar in an apartment setting.
 You have to make do with the situation that you’re in, and it’s better than not being able to play the guitar at all!

-Thankfully, a lot of the skills and knowledge transfer over too, in case you do get the opportunity to play the acoustic guitar on your own terms someday in the future.
+Thankfully, a lot of the skills and knowledge transfer over, too, in case you get the opportunity to play the acoustic guitar on your own terms someday.

 The only alternative is finding a more suitable practice space for acoustic guitar playing, but it is not only not very convenient, but it could also cost you.

-Practice spaces you that can rent out, especially in urban areas, tend not to be cheap.
+Practice spaces that can rent out, especially in urban areas, are not cheap.
 On average, they usually cost around $20 an hour.
-That’s not worth it for your everyday guitar practice sessions, so you’ll want to do everything in your power to play guitar quietly in your apartment and use the tools you have available to you.
+That’s not worth it for your everyday guitar practice sessions, so you’ll want to do everything you can to play guitar quietly in your apartment and use the tools you have available.